- Emergency Toolkit

 Alina Potts and Virginia Zuco report on the International Rescue Committee (IRC)’s experience of operationalising GBV guidance.
 If GBV programming is essential in emergencies, how do we do it?
 Developing a model to operationalise existing guidance.

 Aisha Bain and Marie-France Guimond uses examples from West Africa and the Democratic Republic of Congo (DRC) to demonstrate how service-based data can be used to improve GBV programming.
-Impactying the lives of survivors: using service-based data in GBV programmes.
+Impacting the lives of survivors: using service-based data in GBV programmes.

 New research out from IRC finds that pairing a dialogue group that engages couples on household gender dynamics with an economic empowerment program for women was more effective in reducing intimate partner violence in conflict-affected communities in Cote d’Ivoire than economic empowerment programming alone.
 Read the full brief here.